Building a Finance Team: How to Hire for High-Growth Startups

 But where do you actually find people who embody all of these traits?
 Posting to job boards and searching through your network are good places to start.
 But one of the best strategies is to find people who have done similar work that your company is doing, just at a larger scale.
 Or, pulling people in with backgrounds in banking, private equity, or from the Big Four accounting firms.

 Your pitch should be all about ownership.
-World-class finance talent at these larger companies or in adjacent industries has benefited from exposure to all kinds of unique challenges and strategies.
+World-class finance talent at these larger companies or in adjacent industries has benefited from exposure to all kinds of unique challenges and strategies—experience that can greatly benefit smaller companies.
 Give them a chance to take that experience and build something from the ground up.
 Finance pros who embody all the traits above will jump at the chance to own an early finance function at a high-growth startup.

 Think About Scaling Finance in Terms of 3 Core Components